wix/react-native-notifications/README.md

 NotificationsAndroid.localNotification({
 	title: "Local notification",
 	body: "This notification was generated by the app!",
+	data: {
-	extra: "data"
+	    extra: "Some data"
+	}
 });
 ```

-Upon notification opening (tapping by the device user), all data fields will be delivered as-is).
+The supported properties are:

+`data`, `title`, `body`, `icon`, `tag`, `sound`, `color`, `largeIcon`, `lightsColor`, `lightsOnMs` and `lightsOffMs`.

+Please refer to the "Notification Object" section for details about each property.

+Any custom information you wish to be available when the notification is tapped should be placed inside an object given as the `data` field.

 ### Cancel Local Notification

-The `NotificationsIOS.localNotification()` and `NotificationsAndroid.localNotification()` methods return unique `notificationId` values, which can be used in order to cancel specific local notifications.
+The `NotificationsIOS.localNotification()` and `NotificationsAndroid.localNotification()` methods return unique `notificationId` values, which can be used in order to cancel or update/replace specific local notifications.

 You can cancel local notification by calling `NotificationsIOS.cancelLocalNotification(notificationId)` or `NotificationsAndroid.cancelLocalNotification(notificationId)`.

 Example (iOS):